Marlborough Town Hall

 The Assembly Room

 The Assembly Room is on the first floor, accessed by its grand staircase and with an adjoining bar.
 This is an imposing room with chandeliers, painted vaulted ceiling and a balcony with a magnificent view of the famous wide sweep of the High Street.
 It is used today for receptions, parties, film shows, plays and official civic events.
-There is a curtained stage equipped with audio/visual equipment and there is a lift from the ground floor.
+There is a curtained stage equipped with audio/visual equipment and a cinema sized screen, and there is a lift from the ground floor.
 The Assembly Room seats up to 150 on round or long tables and has an adjoining kitchen for you or your caterers to use.

 Hold your event in the Town Hall

 All rooms are available for hire, either separately or together.
 The Town Hall is used for a variety of functions such as:

 - Weddings (ceremonies and/or receptions)

 - Parties, dances and discos

 - Commercial events - clothes sales, farmers markets, craft sales

 - Community events - Christmas lunches, annual garden show, bingo, yoga, pilates, line dancing and many more

 All sales, markets, art exhibitions, flower and gardening fairs, book sales etc. or events where a profit is made by the hirer are held in the Court Room.